 - Cerebus Syndrome: The first 20-odd chapters are a pretty normal for a supernatural romantic comedy.
 When Isra appears, though, things start getting dark REALLY fast.

 - Characterization Marches On: At first, there appears to be no special significance to Isra's crown, and she's shown putting it on nonchalantly in her first appearance.
 Later, it turns out that the crown is a Power Limiter placed on her by her mother, and that removing it from her head is a very bad thing.

 - Continuity Creep: This sets in around the same time as the Cerebus Syndrome, switching from a more episodic format to an ongoing story.

-- Enfant Terrible: Hikaru's little sister Michiru is a child genius who spends all of her time torturing her older sister. (and we don't mean sibling rivalry, we mean like CIA torture).
+- Enfant Terrible: Hikaru's little sister Michiru is a child genius who spends all of her time torturing her older sister.
+Not just sibling rivalry, but CIA level torture.
 Takeshi ends up taking her place because he can be resurrected.